 You’ve already heard me dish out a couple harsh truths here.
 I’m calling them out, I’m telling you like it is.
 If you’re more of a hand holding-touchy feely kind of person.
 Again, you’re probably not going to choose to work with me because you know that you’re going to have to face some harsh truths and that’s not the way you enjoy working.

 So I am doing this right here in this post, I’m using my content as a filter for my best clients.
 I am turning you off.
 But maybe I’m turning you on to my content if you are nodding your head and resonating with me.

 So now that you know a little bit about the truth of organic marketing, let’s move on to the business ATM machine that I was talking about.

 You do need cash flow if you want to be a business because it doesn’t work so well, without it right?
 Here’s the deal.
-Your ads might not be an ATM machine any longer, and I need to credit Julie Stoian for that quote, because she is the first one I heard say it, a lot of business owners have treated Facebook ads like an ATM machine for their business.
+Your ads might not be an ATM machine any longer.
+A lot of business owners have treated Facebook ads like an ATM machine for their business.
 And it doesn’t work the same way still if a lot of people are stumbling right now.

 But you can still set up an actual ATM machine for your business that isn’t built on a one trick pony.
 What is it?
 It is authentic, automated marketing.
 Because here’s the deal, I have never taken money out of an ATM machine that I hadn’t previously deposited into said ATM machine.
 I mean, you know, obviously, I haven’t put every $20 bill individually into the machine.
 But somehow I put that money there before I took it out.
 I don’t know about you, I’ve just never found the magic ATM machine that gives me someone else’s money.
 Please, please tell me you haven’t either.
 That would be very sad.